dj2kenne/prusaslicer_printrbot_simple_1405/README.md

 # prusaslicer_printrbot_simple_1405

-PrusaSlicer printer settings for the Printrbot Simple Kit, 1405 model (the lazer cut wood one, not the metal one).
+PrusaSlicer printer settings for the Printrbot Simple Kit, 1405 model (the laser-cut wood one, not the metal one).

 Configured and saved from PrusaSlicer version 2.4.2+win64.